grantsrb/rep_divergence/README.md

 This code base contains the code to replicate the experiments presented in the paper "Addressing divergent representations from causal interventions on neural networks."

-The code to replicate each experiment can be found in the folder `divergence`.
+The code to replicate each experiment can be found in the `divergence` folder.

 ## Installation